aelzeiny/airflow-aws-executors/readme.md

 ## Contribution & Development
-This repository uses Travis-CI for CI, pytest for Integration/Unit tests, and isort+pylint for code-style.
+This repository uses Github Actions for CI, pytest for Integration/Unit tests, and isort+pylint for code-style.
 Pythonic Type-Hinting is encouraged.
 From the bottom of my heart, thank you to everyone who has contributed to making Airflow better.